-Organised by kuia like Mahinekura Rheinfeld and Parekaitu Tito with kaumātua Te Ru Koriri Wharehoka, the Parihaka seminar series in 1993 was aimed at ‘nurturing identity and bridging cultures’.
+The Parihaka series was organised by kuia like Mahinekura Rheinfeld and Parekaitu Tito with kaumātua Te Ru Koriri Wharehoka assisting.
+They were aimed at ‘nurturing identity and bridging cultures’.
 Inspiration to do this came from Waitangi Tribunal hearings at Parihaka which had commenced a year earlier, in October 1992.

 These generally positive treatments continued through to the 1990s, although in the 1970s some New Zealand historians sought to challenge these trends.
 Influenced by recent Pacific historiography which criticised depictions of Island peoples as ‘helpless savages’, swept along by the ‘fatal impacts’ of negative European contacts, some historians saw similar trends emerging in New Zealand.

 In 1978, S.J.
 Bryant proposed a ‘reassessment’ of Te Whiti O Rongomai’s political activity.
 Bryant conceded that earlier historians, from the time of John Bryce, had been highly critical of Te Whiti, representing his dealings with the Crown as severely flawed.
 Later historians like Burdon, Cowan and Baucke had been more sympathetic.

 But now, since the days of Dick Scott, historians ‘could find no wrong’.
 ‘The zeal to correct the older version had led to an over-exaggeration in the other direction’.
 Dick Scott’s ‘Ask That Mountain’, said Bryant, was virtually ‘without criticism (of Te Whiti) in its 205 pages’.
 Condemnation was instead reserved for an egregious, unreasonable and aggressive (and possibly overdrawn) government.